How to visit Central Park for the first time in 2026

 Continue walking south and Wollman Rink and Gapstow Bridge are ahead on the right.

-Though we are just walking past, Wollman Rink is one of the nicest places to ice skate in the wintertime.
-Its large size and iconic Midtown NYC backdrop make it a unique and fun experience.
+Though we are just walking past, it’s worth mentioning that Wollman Rink is a magical place to ice skate in the wintertime, due to its large size and iconic Midtown NYC backdrop.
 There is a fee to get in, as well as skate and locker rentals available.
-The rink also is the site of many cultural events throughout the year, including The DiscOasis, a summer roller rink and disco experience.
+And hot chocolate!
+Yay!

 The Gapstow Bridge, which you will pass on your right, is a pretty stone construction bridge that crosses over the narrowest edge of the Pond.
 It’s a popular spot for photos, as it offers views of Wollman Rink, the skyline of Central Park South, and the woody hill of the Hallett Nature Sanctuary.